-- The Non-Designer's Design Book, fourth edition, by Robin Williams

-- Readings as assigned on Blackboard.

-Please check weekly for readings.

-- Video tutorials in InDesign produced for this class by the J-School's technical director.
-Videos are available on JSchoolTech.org

-- Adobe InDesign.
-This software

-program is available on all J-School

-computers, but you can also rent it
+- The Non-Designer's Design Book, fourth edition, by Robin Williams - Readings as assigned on Blackboard.
+Please check weekly for readings. - Video tutorials in InDesign produced for this class by the J-School's technical director.
+Videos are available on JSchoolTech.org - Adobe InDesign.
+This software program is available on all J-School computers, but you can rent all Adobe apps for photography, design, video and web through a special offer for students.
+The cost in \$19.99 a month.

-from Adobe Creative Cloud for \$29.99

-a month.
-OR you can rent all Adobe

-apps for photography, design, video

-and web through a special offer for

-students.
-The cost in \$19.99 a month,

-but you have to buy it for a year to

-get the deal.
-The offer expires Sept.
-2.